change-metrics/monocle/README.md

 server advertising an unsupported cipher.
 If you experience `wrong signature type` errors in the crawler container, you should consider changing ciphers using the `TLS_CIPHER` environment variable in your docker-compose configuration file.
 You can find [additional information](https://fedoraproject.org/wiki/Changes/StrongCryptoSettings2) on Fedora changelog.

+To disable TLS verification, use the `TLS_NO_VERIFY` environment variable.

 ## Components